How is MIPS Score Calculated?

 STEP 2: Specialty Measure Sets

 There are no specific MIPS requirements based on the specialty of an eligible clinician.
 However, the number of required measures in the Quality category may vary based on the specialty.
-Most providers are required to report 6 Quality measures with at least 1 Outcome measure (or High Priority measure if no Outcome measure is available).
+Most providers must report 6 Quality measures with at least 1 Outcome measure (or High Priority measure if no Outcome measure is available).
 Providers can either pick the 6 measures from the available specialty-specific measure sets defined by CMS or pick any 6 applicable measures.
 In case a specialty-specific measure set has less than 6 measures, providers will not be penalized for reporting <6 measures as long as they report ALL the measures in that measure set.

 CMS has grouped measures by specialty to make it easier for providers to find relevant ones.
 However, measures outside the specialty set can also be reported if they are relevant to your patient mix.
+You can explore the Specialty Measure Sets here.

 STEP 3: Improvement Activities (IA) Special Considerations